AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

 >* Asynchronous bounces are still qualified by the inMail process through the **[!UICONTROL Inbound email]** rules.
 For more on this, see [Email management rules](#email-management-rules).
 >
 >* For instances using the Enhanced MTA without **Webhooks/EFS**, the **[!UICONTROL Inbound email]** rules will also be used to process the synchronous bounce emails coming from the Enhanced MTA, using the same email address as for asynchronous bounce emails.
->
->For more on the Adobe Campaign Enhanced MTA, refer to [this document](https://helpx.adobe.com/campaign/kb/acc-campaign-enhanced-mta.html).

 ### Email management rules {#email-management-rules}